MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 > ***Relevant for**: [Azure Information Protection unified labeling client and classic client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

->[!NOTE]
-> To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
-This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 Azure Information Protection (AIP) is a cloud-based solution that enables organizations to classify and protect documents and emails by applying labels.

 For example, your administrator might configure a label with rules that detect sensitive data, such as credit card information.
 In this case, any user who saves credit card information in a Word file might see a tooltip at the top of the document with a recommendation to apply the relevant label for this scenario.